mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/Python/index.md

 ---

 *  **Make Python available on the command line**
-   If you check this option, you can use this version of Python on the command line by just typing `python`.
+      Check this option to make the current Python version available on the command line.
+MAMP PRO uses an alias to provide this functionality.
+When this option is checked the following is added to your `~/.profile` file.

+{% highlight php %}

+alias python='/Applications/MAMP/Library/bin/python'

+{% endhighlight %}

 ---